Latakia (tobacco): Syrian Latakia

 The sun-curing process differs from normal Oriental production as the leaves are not stitched together.
 The leaves remain on the stalk of the plant and are kept whole, including the flowers.
-They are then either hung between trees are simply laid on the ground to dry over a period of three or more weeks.
-From there, they are moved to store houses before being purchase by brokers to finish the smoke-curing process, sometimes called fumigation.
+They are then either hung between trees or simply laid on the ground to dry over a period of three or more weeks.
+From there, they are moved to store houses before being purchased by brokers to finish the smoke-curing process, sometimes called fumigation.